Undergraduate study - 2024 entry

 Linguistics

-Linguistics examines how language works.
-It describes how sounds, words, sentences and conversations combine to express and create meaning.
+Linguistics explores how language works.
+It describes how we create meaning through:

 It also studies: